chrischiedo/pesapal-api-spring-boot/README.md

 You can change the demo keys from the `application.properties` file.

 ## Sample API call using Postman
-Here is a screenshot showing the results of a GET request for a `Transaction Status`:
+Here is a screenshot showing the result of a GET request for a `Transaction Status`:

 Endpoint: http://localhost:8080/api/transaction-status?orderTrackingId=xxxxxx